-Studies have demonstrated that men and women tend to cope with infertility as a lifecrisis moment in different ways [6, 7].
-While coping mechanisms are essential in managing stress [8] they can be inadequate and even exacerbate it.
-One study found that women tend to rely on escape/avoidance strategies, while men tend to prefer distancing and planful problemsolving.
+Bojana PEJUŠKOVIĆ Institute of Mental Health Clinical Department for Crisis Interventions and Affective Disorders Milana Kašanina 3 11000 Belgrade, Serbia bpejuskovic@hotmail.com crisis moment in different ways [6, 7].
+While coping mechanisms are essential in managing stress they can be inadequate and even exacerbate it [8].
+One study found that women tend to rely on escape/avoidance strategies, while men tend to prefer distancing and planful problem-solving.
 The study also revealed a correlation between the use of escape/avoidance as a coping mechanism and higher levels of reported stress in individuals [9].
 This suggests that relying on such strategies may be potentially harmful and unhelpful in overcoming infertility-related psychological difficulties.
-These findings and correlations are beneficial in understanding fundamental differences between men and women in terms of approaching infertility as a disease, perceiving it as an incompetence, and acknowledging potential discrepancies in stress levels and emotional despair between genders.
+These findings and correlations are beneficial in understanding fundamental differences between men and women in terms of approaching infertility as a disease, perceiving it as an incompetence, and acknowledging potential discrepancies in stress levels and emotional despair between sexes.

 Distress and emotional instability can create a vicious circle with infertility, leading to changes in reproductive function [10].
 Being unable to fulfill the biological and social role of providing a progeny despite a desire to do so can result in frustration, a life crisis, emotional disequilibrium and social stigma [11].
 Although the social component is typically emphasized in conservative and developing countries, the impact of infertility on mental health is observed in developed countries as well [12].
-Infertility is a multidimensional stressor that causes anxiety, depression, and personal distress, and its consequences can be long-lasting, even after achieving parenthood [13].
+Infertility is a multidimensional stressor that causes anxiety, depression, and personal distress, and its consequences can be longlasting, even after achieving parenthood [13].

 As mentioned earlier, psychological factors and fertility difficulties have a reciprocal cause-effect relationship, with significant effects on mental health.
 Therefore, the aim of this study was to examine the correlative effects of infertility, distress, and depression among couples with infertility.
-Moreover, given the differences in the way genders cope with this disability and overcome stress, we aim to investigate whether there is a disparity in levels of suffering between men and women.
+Moreover, given the differences in the way sexes cope with this disability and overcome stress, we aim to investigate whether there is a disparity in levels of suffering between men and women.